 - EU/EEA citizens: Free movement rights

-Warsaw, Poland — The Tech Powerhouse
+Warsaw, Poland — the tech one

 | 1-bedroom rent (city center) | €850 - €1,200/month |